-Reward raised to $15K in case of 3-year-old who was fatally shot at his birthday party
+Reward raised to $15K in case of 3-year-old fatally shot at NE Miami-Dade birthday party

-The reward in the case of a 3-year-old boy who was shot to death at his birthday party has been increased to $15,000.
+NORTHEAST MIAMI-DADE, FLA.
+(WSVN) - Authorities have increased the reward in the case of a 3-year-old boy, who was shot to death at his own birthday party in Northeast Miami-Dade, to $15,000, as outraged community leaders came together to plead for the public’s help.

+Tangela Sears, who lost her son to gun violence, was among those who spoke at a news conference, Monday afternoon.

 Miami-Dade Police announced that the department has approved an additional contribution of $5,000 to the reward in the case of the shooting of Elijah LaFrance.